Childhood Education Teacher (1-6) Science and Environmental Education, M.S.Ed.

 Matriculation Requirements

-Applicants must have a minimum undergraduate grade point average of 3.00.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00.

 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 650 on the paper-based test or 280 on the computer-based test or 114 on the internet-based test, before being considered for admission.

-A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.

 Students should note additional requirements found at the beginning of this section as well as in the sections “Admission” and “Academic Regulations and Procedures” of the Brooklyn College Bulletin of Graduate Programs.